A man in a laboratory looking into a microscope

 Purpose

-The purpose of this study is to evaluate the efficacy of minoxidil.
+The purpose of the study is to evaluate the usefulness of a new imaging method that measures blood flow to the calves and feet.

 Could this study be right for you?